FarazHayder/Cpp-AI_Maze_Traversal/README.md

 Contributions to this project are welcome!
 If you have any suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## Author
-This AI Maze Traversal C++ program was created by @FarazHayder.
+This AI Maze Traversal C++ program was created by Faraz Hayder.